bjnord/coding_practice/advent-2018/day-11/README.md

 - For grid serial number 42, the largest total square (with a total power of 119) is 12x12 and has a top-left corner of 232,251, so its identifier is **232,251,12**.

 **What is the X,Y,size identifier of the square with the largest total power?**

+### Part 2 Design

+My part 2 implementation is really slow for the full 300x300 grid.
+There is probably a key insight I'm missing, that would reduce how many calculations are necessary?